-"female intercrural foramen," or, as some 18c. writers refer to it, "the monosyllable," Middle English cunte "female genitalia," by early 14c. (in Hendyng's "Proverbs" -- ʒeve þi cunte to cunni[n]g, And crave affetir wedding), akin to Old Norse kunta, Old Frisian, Middle Dutch, and Middle Low German kunte, from Proto-Germanic *kunton, which is of uncertain origin.
-Some suggest a link with Latin cuneus "wedge," others to PIE root *geu- "hollow place," still others to PIE root *gwen- "woman."
+"female intercrural foramen," or, as some 18c. writers refer to it, "the monosyllable," Middle English cunte "female genitalia," by early 14c. (in Hendyng's "Proverbs" — ʒeve þi cunte to cunni[n]g, And crave affetir wedding), akin to Old Norse kunta, Old Frisian, Middle Dutch, and Middle Low German kunte, from Proto-Germanic *kunton, which is of uncertain origin.
+Some suggest a link with Latin cuneus "wedge" (which is of unknown origin), others to PIE root *geu- "hollow place," still others to PIE root *gwen- "woman."

 Hec vulva: a cunt.
 Hic cunnus: idem est. [from Londesborough Illustrated Nominale, c.
 1500, in "Anglo-Saxon and Old English Vocabularies," eds.
 Wright and Wülcker, vol. 1, 1884]

 First known reference in English apparently is in a compound, Oxford street name Gropecuntlane cited from c.
 1230 (and attested through late 14c.) in "Place-Names of Oxfordshire" (Gelling & Stenton, 1953), presumably a haunt of prostitutes.
 Used in medical writing c.
 1400, but avoided in public speech since 15c.; considered obscene since 17c.

 in Middle English also conte, counte, and sometimes queinte, queynte (for this, see Q).
 Chaucer used quaint and queynte in "Canterbury Tales" (late 14c.), and Andrew Marvell might be punning on quaint in "To His Coy Mistress" (1650).

 "What eyleth yow to grucche thus and grone?
 Is it for ye wolde haue my queynte allone?"
 [Wife of Bath's Tale]